Heiss/py-datatype-redis/README.md

 ## Options

+In the following, the options of this library will be described.

 ### Set redis as client

 As default, the library use StrictRedis from [redis-py](https://pypi.org/project/redis/) as implementation.
 If you want to use another implementation, you have to inherit from this class.